 I am currently pursuing several research topics:

-I am presently supervising two students: one student in his 4th year on the latter topic and a first years student who might end up working in the third of the above topics.
-I may be able to supervise a third student in either of the first two (related) topics, but it is not a priority.
+I am presently supervising three students: one student in his final year on the latter topic, and two students (one in his second year and another who has just started) in the third of the above topics.
+I may be able to supervise a student in either of the first two (related) topics, but it is not a priority.
 In any case, a good solid background in differential geometry and Lie (representation) theory is a must.

 Differential geometry plays a crucial role in theoretical physics in particular in areas such as gravity, string theory, holography and formal aspects of quantum field theory.
 From a physical point of view the geometries involved typically obey Einstein's equivalence principle: locally a manifold is flat in the sense of Minkowski space-time.
 There are however many situations in which one encounters a different type of geometry where Einstein's equivalence principle is replaced by another kinematical principle.
 We call such geometries non-Lorentzian geometries.
 They appear for example as boundary geometries of various solutions of general relativity, which is relevant for non-AdS (anti-de Sitter) holography, but also in non-relativistic limits of string theory such as the AdS/CFT correspondence, as well as in effective field theories that appear in condensed matter physics.

 A PG student in this area will work on one of the following topics: